We have to thank so many people in helping improve the track and facilities so much since the start of 2023.

 We also had shelving and bench seating materials supplied by Dermot and Carmel Kelly from PJ Kelly's.

-We would like to acknowledge the trojan work that went into the renovation of the Ref's room and toilet at the track beside the rec area which we could now refer to as a mini club house.
+We would like to acknowledge the trojan work that went into the renovation of the Ref's room and toilet at the track beside the rec area which now has a kitchenette.

 The WC has been transformed into a large wheelchair accessible toilet and wet room.
 Noel Mulroy and his amazing team from South West Mayo Development Company, we are indebted to you all.
-Nothing was a problem for them.
+Nothing was a problem.

 From demolition work, stud work, plastering, tiling, carpentry, window and door replacement, wheelchair ramp and railings, wet room floor, power washing to coat hooks and bench seating and more.
 Lads, take a bow.
 It was an amazing transformation.